mauro-baptista/bookstore/README.md

 ### GET /api/books/{id}

-Retrieve a json with the data of existing book.
+Retrieves the JSON data of an existing book based on its ID.

 On success (Status 200):
 ```